CA-The-destroyer/Sec/README.md

         TCP 80, 443 for VDA registration with the Delivery Controller

-        TCP/UDP 389, 636 if you’re using FAS or LDAP backend See the “Required VDA Firewall Ports” section in the Citrix Docs: CTX227428 .
+        TCP/UDP 389, 636 if you’re using FAS or LDAP backend See the “Required VDA Firewall Ports” section in the Citrix Docs: **CTX227428** .

 SELinux and Citrix VDA

     Citrix ships an RPM with its VDA installer that includes an SELinux policy module.
 Until that’s installed, SELinux must be in Permissive mode or the VDA will be blocked.
-    See “Citrix Linux VDA and SELinux” in CTX269560 .
+    See “Citrix Linux VDA and SELinux” in **CTX269560** .

 PAM Ordering for FAS/SSSD

     The Citrix FAS integration guide shows that pam_sss.so forward_pass needs to be the first line in your system-auth stack so certificate‐based login happens before any faillock or complexity checks.
-    See the “Configure PAM for FAS” section in the FAS Deployment Guide CTX231864 .
+    See the “Configure PAM for FAS” section in the FAS Deployment Guide **CTX231864** .

 USB Redirection

     To enable USB redirection the usb-storage module must not be blacklisted, or you must explicitly allow it in your policy.
-    See CTX215541 “USB Redirection on Linux VDA” .
+    See **CTX215541** “USB Redirection on Linux VDA” .

-    If you follow the exact port, SELinux, and PAM ordering guidelines in these Citrix articles, you’ll be in full compliance with both the CIS Benchmark and the Citrix VDA requirements.